 Emelisse Triple IPA, 9

-imperial IPA that is quite sweet with plenty of hops and alcohol. nicely done.
+imperial IPA that is quite sweet with plenty of hops and alcohol.

 Ramses Bier Hop, 7